Hans Stadler

 Hans Stadler (11 April 1875 – 22 August 1962) was a German physician and naturalist.
-He had absolute pitch and took a keen interest in the study and description of bird calls and a wrote a book, Die Vogelsprache (1919), on the subject in collaboration with Cornel Schmitt.
-Along with Schmitt he made bird recordings in the field before 1914.
+He had absolute pitch, and took a keen interest in the study and description of bird calls, and a wrote a book, Die Vogelsprache (1919), on the subject in collaboration with Cornel Schmitt.
+Along with Schmitt, he made bird recordings in the field before 1914.

 Life and work

 Stadler was born in Rain am Lech.
-His father loved fishing while his grandfather kept birds at home and the young Stadler also developed an interest in nature.
-He attended Gymnasium in Regensburg living under very strict conditions and unable to explore nature.
-Around 1892 he was in contact with Ottmar Hofmann (1835-1900), an entomologist and friend of his father.
-He also met the Nuremberg doctor Ludwig Koch (1825-1908) who specialized in spiders.
+His father loved fishing, while his grandfather kept birds at home, and the young Stadler also developed an interest in nature.
+He attended Gymnasium in Regensburg living under very strict conditions, and was unable to explore nature.
+Around 1892, he was in contact with Ottmar Hofmann (1835-1900), an entomologist and friend of his father.
+He also met the Nuremberg doctor Ludwig Koch (1825-1908), who specialized in spiders.